patrcoff/isecapipy/planning/library_api_plans.rst

 I don't see any issue with this direction, as it seems unlikely to me that peeople would want to write an automation targeting multiple ISEC consoles, but even if they did, they could simply change the env var on the fly as per above.

 However, as I develop the rest of the library it may turn out to be of issue in the odd occurence where a context needs tracked within a script or automation for multiple consoles.
-If such issues appear in early development, I'll move this to a class (prior to a 1.0.0 release) but I'm hoping that won't be necessary.

-If such issues appear after a 1.0.0 release, I shall look toward resolving it using kwargs in the get_url_for() function to allow the ablity to add backward compatible functionality (such as overriding the default envar based CONSOLEFQDN per call).
+If this happens, I shall simply resolve this using kwargs in the get_url_for() function to allow the ablity to add backward compatible functionality (such as overriding the default envar based CONSOLEFQDN per call).

 |
 |